rishita2912/Hospital-Management-System-in-Python/README.md

 In this hospital management system, there are two options one is ADMIN and the other one is USER

-In ADMIN we can do all the things listed below
+In ADMIN, we can do all the things listed below

 To get into the ADMIN mode you need to enter the password(1234)